Insurance Wants to Total My Car but I Want to Keep It. Can I?

 Is It Wise to Drive a Car After Being Declared a Total Loss?

 There is nothing wrong with desiring to drive your vehicle after it has been declared a total loss by the insurance company.
 After all, you likely had some good times in your ride.
 However, there is an element of risk in owning a vehicle that has been totaled, even if it is subsequently cleared for driving after repair.
-There is a chance damage remains even after the appropriate repairs are made.
+There is a chance that damage remains even after the appropriate repairs are made.
 There might be unseen structural issues with the frame, compromised airbags, loose wires or other problems.
 If such issues are present, the vehicle will prove risky to drive no matter how solid the repairs are.

 Few people are aware of the fact that an inspection performed to clear a vehicle’s title is merely an inspection to determine if stolen parts are in use.
 This inspection does not do much more to gauge if the ride is safe or unsafe.
 Therefore, even if your vehicle passes the state inspection following its status as a total loss, you should still have it analyzed by a savvy mechanic.